Riedel (glass manufacturer): Wilhelm Riedel (1849–1929)

-Otto Riedel ‘The Glassking’ (1853–1901)
+Otto Riedel, the glass king (1853–1901)

 After the death of his brother Hugo, the management of the Wurzelsdorf textile mill which had 30,000 spindles, fell on Otto Riedel (3rd son of Josef and Anna).

-Josef Riedel Jr. (1862–1924, Seventh Generation)
+Josef Riedel Jr. (1862–1924, seventh generation)

 Josef Riedel Jr. was the last to join the firm and became a shareholder in 1886.
 Josef Jr. gained his technical chemical education at the Mochmann Institute in Dresden and l'École Municipale de Chimie Industrielle in Mühlhausen where he studied for four terms in 1881–82, he was perfectly prepared for the new role he was about to embrace.

 In 1883, Jos.
 Riedel built a foundry for the production of bronzes where the Riedels began to manufacture for their own use metal-pressing moulds, tools, machines as well as functional and decorative appliances for glassware, and numerous other items.
 They began to develop metal moulds for their private label customers, glass decorators and merchants.
 Josef Riedel Jr. was put in charge to manage this operation, supported by Hermann Kittel, a famous girdler and metal-plater, as Technical Head of Operations.

 In 1884 decorative bronze was replaced with plated zinc, which could imitate bronze as a decoration.
 The interest and demand for metal-cast and metal-encased glass grew with products sold globally due to the trading relations of the Riedel's customers.

-Lighthouse Customers
+Lighthouse customers

-Josef Riedel the elder was an early adopter of new technology.
+Josef Riedel was an early adopter of new technology.
 When Alexander Graham Bell invented the telephone in 1876, the Riedels implemented a private phone line in the forests to improve communication amongst their factories in 1883.
 When Thomas Alva Edison patented the first electric light bulb in 1881, the Riedels introduced electric light to the Riedel factories in 1883, primarily for safety reasons to limit fire risk.
 The modern era of lighthouses began at the turn of the 18th century and lighthouse construction boomed.
 The first Fresnel lens was used in 1823 - its light could be seen from more than 20 miles (32 km) out.
 In 1883, the Riedel production catalogues introduced moulded optical crystal Fresnel lenses for lighthouses, and speciality glass products began to play a significant role in the Jos.
 Riedel product mix.
 These were successfully exported until 1914 when World War I started.

 Competition

 In 1870, Josef Schmiedel's Hundorf glassworks began making glass for beads - they were fierce competitors for Riedel offering them to the market for less.
-Instead of reducing the price, Josef Riedel the elder, would buy out competitors.
+Instead of reducing the price, Josef Riedel, would buy out competitors.
 On December 22, 1883, the Riedel company bought Hundorf glassworks and it was the first time the Riedel ‘Glass Empire’ expanded beyond the Iser Mountains.